bhanarkarjetal/bhanarkarjetal/README.md

 - 2.5 years as Data Analyst — Python/SQL pipelines, statistical reporting, Power BI dashboards in a production environment
 - Braunschweig, Germany - unlimited work permit, available immediately
 - English (fluent) | German (B1, B2 in progress) | Hindi / Marathi (native)

 ---

-## Currently

-Self-studying EU MDR 2017/745, ISO 13485:2016, and ISO 14971 - because understanding what post-market surveillance data is *for* changes how you think about cleaning and validating it.

-Looking for: **Clinical Data Analyst, Clinical Data Manager, MedTech Data Analyst** roles in Germany.

----